humza-d-ahmad/guess-the-imposter/README.md

 ## Live Version

-For an easy, live experience of the game, check out the [Guess the Imposter Website](https://humza-d-ahmad.github.io/guess-the-imposter/index.html)
+For the live version of the game, check out the [Guess the Imposter Website](https://humza-d-ahmad.github.io/guess-the-imposter/index.html)

 ## Overview